Certification and/or Master’s Degree Program in Low Vision/Blindness

 Request information from firstname.lastname@example.org or direct questions to 304-293-3450.

-The certification program leads to initial certification or additional endorsement in visual impairments in West Virginia in grades PreK-Adult (or the equivalent in other states).
+The Master’s degree with certification program leads to initial certification or additional endorsement in Visual Impairments in West Virginia in grades PreK-Adult (or the equivalent in other states).
 This program does not require prior certification for licensure in West Virginia.
 Individuals seeking certification or endorsement in other states or in international areas should consult with local and state agencies about certification requirements that apply specifically to them and confirmation that the WVU program will satisfy those requirements.
 This program qualifies as an alternative certification program in West Virginia.